 - 1. A completed application for admission and a non-refundable \$5.00 application fee. - 2.
-Official copies of academic records of attendance from secondary schools, colleges, or universities accompanied by a certified English translation of these documents. - Official scores of the Test of English as a Foreign Language (TOEFL).
-A minimum score of 500 is required or a minimum score of 173 on the computer-based version is required for admission.
+Official copies of academic records of attendance from secondary schools, colleges, or universities accompanied by a certified English translation of these documents. - Official scores of the Test of English as a 3.
+Foreign Language (TOEFL).
+A minimum score of 500 on the paper-based version, a minimum score of 173 on the computer-based version, or a 61 on the Internet-based version is required for admission.
 Course work completed at another United States college or university or graduation from a United States high school may be used in lieu of TOEFL.
-Additional institutional placement assessment is required of all international students (See "Degree-Seeking Non-Immigrant Status other than F-1" section that follows).
+Additional institutional placement assessment such as the Michigan Plus Language Proficiency Test and/or the math portion of the compass is required of all international students (See "Degree-Seeking Non-Immigrant Status other than F-1" section that follows).
 Any academic skills deficiencies must be removed through enrollment in college prep courses.
 Our TOEFL code number is 1149.
 ESL students are not required to submit TOEFL scores. - 4.
 Satisfactory evidence of the financial capability to meet the expense involved while studying at NSCC.
 Applicants on F-1 status must also complete the appropriate form, provided by the college, showing financial capability.
 Completion of this form includes the student's intent to attend the college on a full-time basis (12 or more credit hours per semester) and states that no employment will be required to meet expenses.
 International students will pay out-of-state fees and are not eligible for Title IV funding. - 5.
 A certificate from a licensed physician or other medical authority verifying freedom from tuberculosis.
 This certificate must be submitted to the Office of Admissions within 30 days from the first day of classes to continue enrollment.
-If the student either has or potentially has tuberculosis requiring medical treatment, continued enrollment depends upon the decision of a licensed physician that the student's enrollment is not a risk to others
+If the student either has or potentially has tuberculosis requiring medical treatment, continued enrollment depends upon the decision of a licensed physician that the student's enrollment is not a risk to others and upon the student's compliance with any prescribed medical treatment.

-- and upon the student's compliance with any prescribed medical treatment. - All foreign non-immigrant students with F-1 visas must enroll in the TBR Student/Scholar Health & Accident Insurance Plan as a condition of admission and continued enrollment.
+6. All foreign non-immigrant students with F-1 visas must enroll in the TBR Student/Scholar Health & Accident Insurance Plan as a condition of admission and continued enrollment.